rticommunity/rticonnextdds-usecases-act/README.md

 - `source ./platform_10.sh`
 - `./start_router.sh`

-3. Start a second Platform sim (Platform-11)
+3. Start a second Platform sim (Platform-11) in a different DDS Domain
 *NOTE: This isolates this Platform from the other one similar to a VLAN to
 simulate physical isolation*
 - `source ./platform_11.sh`